froboy/yusaopeny_docs/README.md

    Open your web browser and type `http://localhost:1313` in your navigation bar, This opens a local instance of the openy_docs homepage.
-You can now make changes to the Open Y Docs and those changes will immediately show up in your browser after you save.
+You can now make changes to the Y USA Open Y Docs and those changes will immediately show up in your browser after you save.

 ### Cleanup